Texas authorities arrest 2 suspects in Fort Worth shooting - KTVZ

 By Raja Razek, CNN

-(CNN) — Texas authorities made two arrests Friday in connection to the mass shooting that left three dead and eight others injured in Fort Worth.
+(CNN) — Texas authorities made two arrests Friday in connection to the mass shooting that left three dead and eight others injured in the city of Fort Worth on Monday.

-The suspects, 20-year-old Christopher Redic Jr. and 19-year-old Brandon Williams, were taken into custody on murder charges, Fort Worth Police Department Chief Neil Noakes said during a news conference.
+The suspects, 20-year-old Christopher Redic Jr. and 19-year-old Brandon Williams, were taken into custody on murder charges, Fort Worth Police Department Chief Neil Noakes said during a news conference on Friday.

+Gunfire erupted shortly before midnight on Monday, and officers discovered multiple people shot in a parking lot in the Como neighborhood, police said.

 Fort Worth police said in a news release Tuesday afternoon, investigators believe “none of the injured were suspects in the shooting.”